 Travelers to Italy’s west coast can see Mount Vesuvius tower over the city of Naples.
+Hiking Vesuvius National Park is a great way to get a better understanding of the area.
 Vesuvius is located in the same volcanic zone as Mount Etna.
 (Near Taormina, Sicily) History mavens will recall Vesuvius’ devastating eruption in 79 CE.
 It destroyed the Roman cities of Pompeii and Herculaneum.

 While most historically orientated tourists will flock to these archeological sites, others will find time to hike up Mount Vesuvius at Vesuvius National Park.
 A trek up to the crater’s rim will put the destruction of Pompeii and Herculaneum into historical and geographical perspective.

 Be aware that Vesuvius is a volcano that should be taken seriously.
 It has been the location of some of Europe’s most notable volcanic eruptions.
 It is currently the only active volcano in that region.
 The last eruption occurred during World War II.

 Due to the possibility of a life-threatening event, the Italian government monitors the situation and has designed an evacuation plan.
 Some consider Vesuvius to be Europe’s time bomb while millions of people happily live in the Naples’ metro area without any fears.